Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 • PVC: Can become brittle in extreme cold without protection

-Best For Most residential drains Cold climates, underground
+Best For Most residential drains Cold climates, indoor DWV Long buried laterals, pipe bursting

-PVC is the most widely recommended choice for cast iron to PVC pipe replacement in most American homes — it's code-compliant in more jurisdictions, quieter, and less expensive.
+PVC is the most widely recommended choice for cast iron to PVC pipe replacement in most American homes.
+It's code-compliant in more jurisdictions, quieter, and less expensive.
 ABS is preferred in cold northern climates or impact-prone environments.
+HDPE shines for long exterior sewer laterals and is the go-to material for trenchless pipe bursting because it can be pulled through the ground in a single continuous run with no joints.

 Insurance Coverage for Cast Iron Pipe Replacement